‘Forever grateful’: Raimondo delivers farewell State of the State address

 Raimondo said her economic incentive programs – proposed during her first year as governor in 2015 – spurred widespread commercial real estate investment, namely the heavily subsidized Wexford Innovation Center project constructed on the former Interstate 195 land in downtown Providence.
 The nearly $100 million building was the largest completed project under the Raimondo administration.

-“The year we took office, Rhode Island saw just $84 million in commercial real estate investment,” Raimondo said.
-“But by the end of our first term, we had record growth and over a billion dollars in new investment.”
+“The year that I took office, Rhode Island saw just $84 million in commercial real estate investment,” Raimondo said.
+“But by the end of our first term, we saw a record billion dollars of investment in our state.”

 She also pointed to her multibillion-dollar effort to improve the state’s crumbling infrastructure, along with her support of clean-energy programs, such as the advancement of offshore wind.
-During her tenure, Deepwater Wind – a Rhode Island-based startup that’s since been purchased by a Danish outfit – completed the nation’s first-ever offshore wind farm.
+During her tenure, Deepwater Wind – a Rhode Island-based startup that’s since been purchased by a Danish outfit – completed the nation’s first-ever offshore wind farm near Block Island.
 And Raimondo has called for the state to be 100% powered by renewable energy by 2030.

-“Rhode Islanders can be proud that we’re leading the way in the fight against climate change,” she said.
+“Rhode Islanders can be proud that we’re the state leading the nation in the fight against climate change,” she said.

 On socioeconomic issues, Raimondo highlighted her role in raising the minimum wage four times, guaranteeing paid sick and family leave and boosting pay for childcare and homecare workers, a trade she noted is predominately made up of women of color.